Stress

 • Restlessness

-Whatever the reason, if your stress continues unabated for too long it will affect you and your quality of life.
+Whatever the reason, if it continues unabated for too long it will affect you and your quality of life.

 • Sleep disturbance